ShawnZhong/libtraceio/README.md

-# libcalltrace
+# libtraceio

-A library for tracing function calls and I/O system calls.
+A library for tracing I/O system calls and function call graph

 ## Usage

-1. (Optional) Add the following flags to the compiler's command line:
+1. (Optional but recommended) Add the following flags to the compiler's command
+   line:

    ```
    -finstrument-functions \